 A large part of our job is to decide who should get legal aid.
 If it is granted, legal aid is used to pay solicitors, counsel – advocates and solicitor advocates – and other costs of the case.
 The solicitor could be in private practice, employed by SLAB or in a law centre.
 Our work includes:

-- Managing the Legal Aid Fund and deciding whether to grant applications for legal aid.
+- Deciding whether to grant applications for legal aid

-- Deciding if people have to pay towards the cost of civil legal assistance, then collecting these amounts.
+- Deciding if people have to pay towards the cost of legal assistance, then collecting these amounts

-- Developing a network of SLAB employed solicitors who offer criminal legal advice and representation as part of the Public Defence Solicitors’ Office network, and also, through our Civil Legal Assistance Offices, developing advice services on civil matters using SLAB employed solicitors.
+- Managing a network of SLAB employed solicitors providing criminal legal advice and representation (Public Defence Solicitors’ Office and Solicitor Contact Line (police station advice only) and advice services on civil matters (Civil Legal Assistance Office)

 Our vision is to provide access to justice for those eligible and in need of it, in a cost-effective manner.

-As well as employing the full time equivalent of around 300 staff within SLAB in Edinburgh we employ staff in the Public Defence Solicitors’ Offices (PDSO) and the Civil Legal Assistance Offices (CLAO), throughout Scotland.
+As well as employing the full time equivalent of around 300 staff within SLAB in Edinburgh we employ staff in the Solicitor Contact Line, as well as Public Defence Solicitors’ Offices (PDSO) and the Civil Legal Assistance Offices (CLAO), throughout Scotland.